 BCBSTX Incident-to Billing

-In a 1/19/2021 policy statement, BCBSTX indicated they would no longer pay for incident-to services (identified by the SA modifier), and instead would require board-certified physician assistants (PAs) and nurse practitioners (NPs) to contract with the health plan in order to bill directly for their services under their own NPI numbers.
+In a 1/19/2021 policy statement, BCBSTX indicated they would no longer pay for incident-to services (identified by the SA modifier), and instead would require board-certified physician assistants (PAs) and nurse practitioners (NPs) to contract with the health plan to bill directly for their services under their own NPI numbers.
 TMA and HCMS communicated to BCBSTX our concerns with this policy as it would eliminate the practice of incident-to billing utilized by many practices adversely affecting patient care, established practice work processes, and cash flow (payments for claims billed using an non-physician practitioner’s NPI number are typically paid at 85% of the physician’s contracted rate).
 As a result, on 5/12/21 BCBSTX published a reversal of this policy stating the policy will not be implemented and there are no plans to implement such a policy in the future.

 United Healthcare (UHC) Optum Pay